 In this article I am going to share with you my carrot growing tips.

 Soil preparation for perfect carrots

-If you find you get too much leaf and no carrot, it means your soil is too good!
-I always plant carrots after hungry crops like leafy greens without adding anything other than a top up of compost and some organic slow release fertiliser (we love QLD Organics – not sponsored of affiliated).
+If you find you get too much leaf and no carrot, it can mean your soil is too good!
+I always plant carrots after hungry crops like leafy greens without adding anything other than a top up of compost and some organic slow release fertiliser (we love QLD Organics - not sponsored of affiliated).
 Too much nitrogen can not only cause excess foliage it can also cause the carrots to fork.
-During the growing season if they aren’t thriving I’ll apply worm casting tea (Not leachate) or sea weed solution.
+During the growing season if they aren’t thriving I’ll apply actively aerated worm casting tea (Not leachate), fish hydrolysate or sea weed solution.